RikudouSage/ActivityPub/README.md

 }
 ```

-Now, if you want to make sure your can always has some lives, you can mark the property as required:
+Now, if you want to make sure your cat always has some lives, you can mark the property as required:

 ```php
 <?php